10 Best Enterprise Project Management Software Shortlist

 |---|---|---|

-| Basic | $10 - $20 /user/month | Task and project management, basic reporting, limited integrations, and access for a small team of users. |
+| Basic | $10 - $20 /user/month | Task and project management, basic reporting, limited integrations, and access for a small team of users |

-| Standard | $25 - $35 /user/month | Enhanced project tracking, more integrations, collaboration tools, and support for a larger team. |
+| Standard | $25 - $35 /user/month | Enhanced project tracking, more integrations, collaboration tools, and support for a larger team |

-| Professional | $50 - $75 /user/month | Advanced reporting and analytics, unlimited projects, priority support, and extensive integration options. |
+| Professional | $50 - $75 /user/month | Advanced reporting and analytics, unlimited projects, priority support, and extensive integration options |

-| Enterprise | Custom Pricing | Customizable features, advanced security options, dedicated support, and training for large organizations. |
+| Enterprise | Custom Pricing | Customizable features, advanced security options, dedicated support, and training for large organizations |

-| Free | $0 | Basic task management, limited projects, and essential collaboration tools for individual users or small teams. |
+| Free | $0 | Basic task management, limited projects, and essential collaboration tools for testing whether the tool is the right fit |

 Consider starting with a free or basic plan to understand the enterprise management solution's functionality and then scale up as your needs grow and become more complex.